What Does Google Search Algorithms Do For SEO Marketing?

 As previously stated, building a page around a specific keyword was enough to get a page to start performing well in search.

 Modern search engine algorithms now consider the relevance of a website to a subject and its associated entities.
-The following two features, in particular, effectively signal relevance:
+The following two features, in particular, effectively signal relevancy:

 - A thorough examination of a topic.

-- Linking to various pages on your web that are all related to the subject category you want to rank for.
+- You are linking to various pages on your web that are all related to the subject category you want to rank for.

 Search engines reward websites that comprehensively cover their subject category to cut a long story short.